darwaishx/Deep-Learning-With-Deep-Lens/2-SageMaker/1-FaceDetection/ReadMe.md

 - Notebook instance type: ml.t2.medium
 - IAM role: Click on 'Create a new role'
   - Under Create an IAM role: Select "Any S3 bucket" and click "Create role".

   ![](assets/sm02.png)

-- Leave defaults for VPC, Lifecycle configuration and encryption key:
+- Leave defaults for VPC, Lifecycle configuration and encryption key and click 'Create notebook instance'.

 ![](assets/sm03.png)
-- Click 'Create notebook instance'

 - You should see message on the next screen that your notebook instance is being created.

 ![](assets/sm04.png)

 ## View notebook instances